vipulnaik/diet-exercise-health/notes/itches-tracking.md

 general measurement of how often people feel itchy.
 I'm doing this for a week.

+The recording isn't necessarily comprehensive, as sometimes I scratch an itch without even consciously thinking about it.
+This might also explain why the number of recordings reduced over the days.

 Thursday October 17

 - 2:46 PM: head scratching